Affiliate links on Android Authority may earn us a commission. Learn more.

 The battle for your streaming subscription dollars is getting more crowded every day.
-Apple TV Plus is launching on November 1.
-It will offer a small number of high-end TV shows and movies for $4.99 a month, and will compete directly against all the other video streaming services, including Netflix.
+Apple TV Plus launched in November 2019.
+It offers a small but growing number of high-end TV shows and movies for $6.99 a month and competes directly against all the other video streaming services, including Netflix.
 Which one should you pick in the battle between Apple TV Plus vs Netflix?

 Apple TV Plus vs Netflix: Price